Skip to content

 • Local service changes.
 Partnerships can comment on important service changes affecting their area.

 • Cornwall Local Plan.
 This is Cornwall Council's planning policy framework.
 A review of the plan takes place every five years.
 When it reviews the plan, the Council will consult the Partnerships.
+A review of the plan is currently underway.

 Need help?